Companion SDK & API reference

 const pending = await companion.pendingConfirms();Voice

 connectCall() opens a live, low-latency voice session over WebRTC.
-Transcripts fold back into the companion's memory on end().
-Depending on the voice route the platform selects, the optional @elevenlabs/client peer dependency may be required (that is the npm package name); the default route needs nothing extra.
+Transcripts fold back into the companion’s memory on close().
+The platform’s primary voice route is ElevenLabs Convai, which requires the optional @elevenlabs/client peer dependency (that is the npm package name) — without it the call rejects with call_dependency_missing.
+Only the OpenAI Realtime fallback route needs nothing extra.

 const call = await companion.connectCall({